SUNMI payment terminals and Interac Flash: a Canadian merchant’s guide

 | Transaction type | Debit (direct from bank account) | Credit (billed to credit card) |

-| Merchant fee structure | Flat fee per transaction (typically $0.005-$0.01) | Percentage of sale (typically 1.4%-2.6%) |
+| Merchant fee structure | Flat per-transaction fee, typically $0.05-$0.15 depending on processor and volume | Percentage of sale (typically 1.4%-2.6%) |

-| Contactless limit | $250 (no PIN required) | $250 (varies by issuer) |
+| Contactless limit | $250 per tap (no PIN required), with a cumulative tap limit around $500 before a PIN is forced | $250 (varies by issuer) |

-| Settlement | Same-day or next business day | 1-3 business days |
+| Settlement | Typically next business day (varies by processor agreement) | 1-3 business days |

 | Chargeback risk | Very low (funds verified in real time) | Higher (credit disputes possible) |

-| Mobile wallet support | Apple Pay, Google Pay (via linked debit card) | Apple Pay, Google Pay, Samsung Pay |
+| Mobile wallet support | Apple Pay, Google Pay (subject to card-issuer support for Interac-in-wallet) | Apple Pay, Google Pay, Samsung Pay |

-On a $50 bill, Interac Flash costs $0.01 while credit tap could cost $0.70-$1.30.
-Over hundreds of daily transactions, the savings are substantial.
+On a $50 bill, Interac Flash costs roughly $0.05-$0.15 while credit tap at 2% could cost around $1.00.
+Over hundreds of daily transactions, the savings are substantial but smaller than some older “half-a-cent per tap” marketing claims suggest.
+See the Payments Canada and Moneris published rate cards for your specific fee schedule.

 Which SUNMI devices support Interac Flash

 Interac Flash requires an NFC reader in the payment terminal.
-Here is the complete list of SUNMI devices with built-in NFC:
+Here is the complete list of SUNMI devices with built-in NFC.

 Desktop terminals with NFC